Marielle Demarais, PhD, LP

 "I believe a patient's needs must always come first.
 I work hard to partner with people to accomplish their goals and improve their quality of life."

 Dr. Demarais received her BA from DePaul University and went on to earn her PhD in Clinical Psychology from Kent State University in 2012.
 She completed postdoctoral specialization in serious mental illness from the Minneapolis Veterans Affairs Health Care System in 2013.
-She currently enjoys working with more acute populations and has a special interest in treating people with psychotic disorders.
-She practices in a clinical setting and also serves as the Coordinator for Recovery and Integrated Treatment on the inpatient psychiatry units.
+She is the program manager for the First Episode of Psychosis Program and partners directly with families to provide their loved ones with support and care.

 - Board certified as a licensed psychologist